evoxa-ai/evoxa-docs/books/blueprint/volume-03-ai/chapters/07-web-platform/chapters/05-nutritionist-portal/chapters/08-screen-catalog.md

 # Chapter 08 — Screen Catalog

-> *The Screen Catalog defines every screen, workspace and operational interface available within the Coach Portal, providing a complete inventory of professional user experiences, navigation paths and AI-assisted interactions.*
+> *The Screen Catalog defines the complete inventory of user interface screens within the Nutritionist Portal, including their purpose, navigation, permissions, business responsibilities, AI capabilities and integration points.*

 ---

 # Executive Summary

-The Coach Portal is composed of multiple interconnected workspaces designed around professional workflows.
+The Nutritionist Portal consists of a collection of specialized workspaces supporting every stage of the nutritional care lifecycle.

-Rather than organizing screens by technical modules, the platform groups interfaces into business-oriented workspaces that enable professionals to complete end-to-end operational tasks efficiently.
+Each screen is designed around professional workflows, minimizing cognitive load while exposing contextual information and AI-powered assistance.

-Each screen has a clearly defined responsibility, ownership, permission model and relationship with business workflows, AI services and data domains.
+The catalog serves as the authoritative reference for UX, Frontend Engineering, QA and Product teams.

 ---